-Michelle Evans-Chase is by profession a social researcher who specializes in field research and program evaluation.
-She recently completed her PhD in the School of Social Policy and Practice at the University of Pennsylvania, and her focus is the design and evaluation of programs for adolescents incarcerated in the juvenile justice system.
+Michelle Evans-Chase is by profession a social researcher who specializes in social programming: design,development, delivery and evaluation.
+She completed her PhD in the School of Social Policy and Practice at the University of Pennsylvania, and her focus was the design and evaluation of programs for adolescents incarcerated in the juvenile justice system.
 Dr. Evans-Chase has received research awards from the National Institutes of Justice, the Provost of the University of Pennsylvania, and most recently was nominated for an international scholar award from the Philanthropic Educational Organization (PEO).
 Dr. Evans-Chase is also an avid ocean athlete who spends much of her free time swimming, surfing and paddle boarding off of the coast of New Jersey, activities she encourages others to try by taking them out and providing them a safe place to learn.
 She has accompanied her husband on every long-distance swim, serving as his coach during the swim along with managing the boat and related swim logistics.
 She has also been known to jump in and swim the final leg alongside Bruckner.

 PUBLICATIONS: Neuroscience for Social Work: Neuroscience of Risk-Taking in Adolescence (With excerpt on Toa o le Tai Program), Springer Publishing Company, 2013